Polariton dynamics of a disordered three-cavity system of four-level atom: Methods

 For the Bose-Hubbard Hamiltonian, we used the occupation number basis $\left\{\ket{n_{1},n_{2},n_{3}} \mid n_{1} + n_{2} + n_{3} = 3\right\}$, where $n_{i}$ is the polariton number for cavity $i$.
 The matrices for the number-conserving operators $n_i$ and $\hc{p}_{i}p_{j}$ were constructed in this basis, and the matrix of the Hamiltonian $H_{\mathrm{BH}}$ was calculated using $\eqref{eq:BHdis}$.

-Once the Hamiltonian matrix was calculated, the matrix equation $\ii\frac{\dd}{\dd t}\ket{\psi(t)} = H\ket{\psi(t)}$ was expanded as a system of ordinary differential equations for the time-dependent elements of the vector $\ket{\psi(t)}$.
+Once the Hamiltonian matrix was calculated, the matrix equation $\ii\frac{\dd}{\dd t}\ket{\psi(t)} = H\ket{\psi(t)}$ was expanded as a system of ordinary differential equations for the time- dependent elements of the vector $\ket{\psi(t)}$.
 This system was then solved using a Runge-Kutta method.